-Small garden ideas to make the most of a tiny space
+Small garden ideas – small garden designs – Ideal Home

 Update a compact garden with our small garden ideas, featuring design tips, planting advice and savvy buys for modern gardens, pretty patios, tiny terraces and bijou balconies

-If you’re looking for small garden ideas, you’ve come to the right place.
+Stumped by what to do with your small garden?
+You’ve come to the right place.
 Small gardens, tiny terraces and petite patios may require a little more thought than larger spaces, but even the tiniest plot can be transformed into an elegant outdoor retreat.
 After all, they do say that good things come in small packages.

 Small gardens have lots of advantages – the big one is that they’re wonderfully low-maintenance.
 They’re also great spaces to be creative, as even the smallest additions, from colourful cushions to stylish garden lighting, will have a dramatic effect.

 Whether you’re looking to create an impressive balcony garden, want to squeeze in some garden furniture or love to be surrounded by greenery, you’ll find lots of pictures below to inspire you.
-And if you need to do your small garden on a budget, we have plenty of ideas you can try without spending a fortune.
+And if you’re working to a tight budget, we have plenty of small garden ideas you can try without spending a fortune.

 Think of your exterior like you would an interior.
 White paint is often used to make the most of a small space because of its brightening and lightening properties, and gardens can benefit from this trick, too.
 With white painted brickwork and white garden furniture, this is a beautifully summery scheme that has serious style.